-On the Mediterranean's eastern end, this once gradually liberalizing Arab country and up-and-coming travel destination possesses some gems of ancient history, including Aleppo, Palmyra, and various landmarks of Phoenician, Roman, and Crusades history.
-But apart from the fact that except for capital Damascus much of it has been destoyed by a decade of brutal war, we also do not encourage travel to Syria because of its dictatorship's brutal oppression of its people and support of Russia's invasion of Ukraine.
-It is, however, our fervent hope is one day visitors can return to discover and explore its cultural and historic riches.
+At the Mediterranean's eastern end, this once gradually liberalizing Arab country and up-and-coming travel destination possesses some gems of ancient history, including Aleppo, Palmyra, and various landmarks of Phoenician, Roman, and Crusades history.
+But except for capital Damascus, much of Syria has been devastated and made unsafe for travelers by a decade of horrific civil war.

 Damascus´ Umayyad is one of ´10 of the World´s Most Magnificent Mosques´